 NYC concerts in August

 What better way to endure the dog days of summer than with a good dose of ’90s angst?
-The alt-rockers hit town on their reunion tour, which has an almost-complete original lineup.
+The alt-rockers hit town behind a newie, Shiny and Oh So Bright Vol. 1/LP: No Past.
+No Future.
+No Sun (a title that ostensibly indicates a continuing album series on the horizon), with an almost-complete original lineup.
 (Alas, bassist D’Arcy Wretzky will be absent because of a feud with Billy Corgan.)